frankieburgoyne/SpotifyPlaylistGenerator/README.md

 ---

-5. Create a .env File
+## 5. Create a .env File
+1. Rename .env.example to .env
+2. Replace ID, Secret, and Key with your information from Developer Account